Handling Anxiety

 Don’t worry about something that might never happen.

 One of the biggest mistakes people make when they’re anxious is to let it take over their lives.
-Don’t worry about things that might never happen, don’t be afraid of the future and don’t let fear of something unknown control you.
+Don’t worry about things that might never happen, don’t be afraid of the future, and don’t let fear of something unknown control you.

 If you’re feeling anxious, try sitting down and taking a few deep breaths before doing anything else.
 This will help you relax your body and mind so that you can think more clearly when dealing with whatever situation is causing your anxiety (or any other problems).